zhrexx/pyTTS/README.md

 Install and Use:

-    Install a model here 3 sites with models: random.ai
+    Install a model from my other repos: tts-model-main
-           other.world
+           tts-model-creative
-           miler.ai
+           tts-model-buisness